neurallayer/fos/docs/source/introduction.rst

 Metric
 ------
-A metric is nothing more then a plain Python function that can be added to a SuperModel to get extra insights into the performance of your model.
+A metric is nothing more then a plain Python function that can be added to a SuperModel or a Trainer to get extra insights into the performance of your model.
 There are two types of metrics support:

-1) metrics that evaluate the prediction vs target values.
+1) Metrics that evaluate the prediction vs target values.
+These can be passed as an argument when you create a SuperModel.
 2) metrics that evaluate the model itself.
+These can be passed as an argument when you create a Trainer.

-Metrics are optional and if you don't provide any, only the loss function will be calculated.
+Metrics are optional and if you don't provide any, only the loss value will be added as a metric.

 Meter
 -----